Energy

 The greenest homes were in counties with the highest EV ownership, the largest quantities of recycling, the most energy-efficient homes and SEAI grants.

-More affluent, urban counties like Wicklow, Meath, Dublin, Cork, Galway and Kildare made our top ten; as well as Sligo, Wexford, Waterford and Kerry.
+More affluent, urban counties like Wicklow, Meath, Galway, Cork, Kildare and Dublin made our top ten; as well as Louth, Wexford, Kerry and Mayo.

-The latter three counties punched above their weight when it came to sustainable homes; with plenty of warm, energy efficient properties, and a significant number of solar panels compared to other regions..
+The latter four counties punched above their weight when it came to sustainable homes; with plenty of warm, energy efficient properties, and a significant number of solar panels compared to other regions.

 Wicklow Sustainable Homes